Mini Sweet Potato Banana Muffins

-My favorite part of trying new recipes is when my 13 month old daughter eats it.
-I'm extremely happy if she eats it a second time around.
+My favorite part of trying a new recipe is when my daughters are interested in tasting, it also excites when they ask me to make that recipe another time.
 Lately, Sydney has been loving all things banana and although banana is a great source of Vitamin B6, Manganese, Vitamin C and Potassium, I want to make sure to leave room for other healthy foods.
 Enter Sweet Potato Banana Bites.
 These little bites of goodness contain a variety of nutrients - Vitamin A, C and more from the sweet potato, the benefits of banana mentioned above, and healthy fats from the egg and nut butter.
 Up until the age of 2, toddlers should be getting about 50% of their calories from fat.
 I added chia seeds into mine, for a little extra DHA punch.
 These are also great on the go and seem to freeze very well.
 Snacks can be hit or miss in our house and I love when I hit a home run!

 Sweet Potato Banana Bites